chinmaya-kumar-behera/weather-app/README.md

 Search for weather details by city name.
 Responsive design for a seamless experience on various devices.

+# Features made the weather app unique than other
+Showing "Internet is not connected" alert, if you are not connected with internet.
+Loading the data automatically on conneting to the internet.

 # Technologies Used:
 React.js
 Tailwind CSS